network-charles/CKA/Lab 11/README.md

 `kubectl delete -f yaml/node_affinity_pod_req.yml`

-## Node Affinity (preffered)
+## Node Affinity (preferred)

 The existing applied node labels configuration will be used.

-### Deploy a pod that will be assigned to `eu-west-2c` labelled node using node affinity
+### Deploy a pod that will be assigned to `eu-west-2c` labeled node using node affinity

 `kubectl create -f node_affinity_pod_pref.yml`

-Notice that since no node is labelled `eu-west-2c` the scheduller still tries to schedule the pod to some other node
+Notice that since no node is labelled `eu-west-2c` the scheduler still tries to schedule the pod to some other node

 ```bash
 kubectl get pod